jaimit25/DesignPatterns/README.md

 ![1](https://github.com/jaimit25/DesignPatterns/assets/68295105/2b2b14aa-2a9b-4dfc-8668-2bc01bd31aef)

 Thank you for your interest in this repository.
-We hope you find the provided examples and scripts helpful for your projects.
+I hope you find the provided examples and scripts helpful for your projects.